View this document as: a single page | multiple pages.

 1. CSPs SHALL establish and maintain a fraud management program that provides fraud identification, detection, investigation, reporting, and resolution capabilities.
 The specific capabilities and details of this program SHALL be documented within their CSP practice statement.

-2. CSPs SHALL conduct a Privacy Risk Assessment of all fraud checks and fraud mitigation technologies prior to implementation.
+2. CSPs SHALL conduct a privacy risk assessment of all fraud checks and fraud mitigation technologies prior to implementation.

 3. The CSP SHALL establish a self-reporting mechanism and investigation capability for subjects who believe they have been the victim of fraud or an attempt to compromise their involvement in the identity proofing processes.

-• Date of Death Check – Confirm with a credible, authoritative, or issuing source that the applicant is not deceased.
+8. CSPs SHALL implement a death records check for all identity proofing processes by confirming with a credible, authoritative, or issuing source that the applicant is not deceased.
 Such checks can aid in preventing synthetic identity fraud, the use of stolen identity information, and exploitation by a close associate or relative.

-9. For attended proofing processes, CSPs SHALL train proofing agents to detect indicators of fraud and SHALL provide proofing agents and trusted referees with tools to flag suspected fraudulent events for further treatment and investigation.
+12. For attended proofing processes, CSPs SHALL train proofing agents to detect indicators of fraud and SHALL provide proofing agents and trusted referees with tools to flag suspected fraudulent events for further treatment and investigation.

 RP Fraud Management